 Pamela A. Wood, PT, DPT

 Co-founder, Hand-N-Hand Therapy, LLC Arlington VA

 Pam is a '79 graduate of State University of New York at Buffalo and received her clinical doctorate from Utica College in 2015.
-Her greatest expertise is in the evaluation and treatment of complex medical clients.
+Her greatest expertise is in the evaluation and treatment of lipedema, lymphedema and other complex medical clients.
 Pam enjoys the challenge of applying a creative approach with sound scientific principles to the art of physical therapy.
 Pam's most extensive clinical training is in functional capacity evaluation, manual therapy and lymphatic drainage techniques.

 She received her Lymphedema certification, LLCC through the Upledger Institute and is a member of the Medical Reserve Corps of Arlington.
 In her spare time she enjoys being the managing member of the Wood Family LLC, a real estate holding company and loves to spend time tinkering with all sorts of home and yard repairs.
 When not steeped in her manual hobbies, she has a passion for healthcare advocacy at both the State and Federal level.
 In the early 2000s, through her membership on the Fairfax County Chamber of Commerce Legislative Affairs committee she helped to educate key players in Richmond to assist in the recognition of carpal tunnel syndrome as a covered workplace injury in Virginia.